 Agios to Participate in March Investor Conferences

-/EIN News/ -- CAMBRIDGE, Mass., March 02, 2023 (GLOBE NEWSWIRE) -- Agios Pharmaceuticals, Inc. (NASDAQ: AGIO), a leader in the field of cellular metabolism pioneering therapies for rare diseases, today announced that the company is scheduled to present at the following March investor conferences:
+CAMBRIDGE, Mass., March 02, 2023 (GLOBE NEWSWIRE) -- Agios Pharmaceuticals, Inc. AGIO, a leader in the field of cellular metabolism pioneering therapies for rare diseases, today announced that the company is scheduled to present at the following March investor conferences:

 - Cowen 43rd Annual Health Care Conference on Monday, March 6, 2023 at 1:30 p.m.
 ET; and